NexPlayer/Android-SDK/advanced.md

 This method gets the line height of timed text (TTML) in content.

-It corresponds to thetts:lineHeightattribute, and can be used to vertically space out lines of timed text (TTML) when displayed.
+It corresponds to the tts:lineHeightattribute, and can be used to vertically space out lines of timed text (TTML) when displayed.

 **Returns**